-- The team will communicate only using digital and telephony and work 100% from home.
+- The team communicate using digital and telephony and work 100% from home.

-- All face-to-face meetings are cancelled.
-We will use Zoom, Skype, Google Hangout, FaceTime, WhatsApp and Slack to communicate.
+- No unnecessary face-to-face meetings.
+We use Zoom, Skype, Google Hangout, FaceTime, WhatsApp and Slack to communicate.

 - Planned attendance at conferences and other group-like activity is on hold.

 - Social distancing policies introduced in public places the first week of March include 2m gaps and avoiding: the tube, peak-hour travel, and trains.
-From May the 1st the advice was updated to recommend the wearing of masks in indoor public spaces.
+From May the 1st the advice was updated to recommend the wearing of masks in indoor and crowded spaces.

 - Screens on computers, tablets, and phones should be cleaned as per Apple’s updated methods that now permits a use of a 70 percent isopropyl alcohol wipe.
 You may wish to extend this cleaning routine to other frequently handled devices including remotes, chargers, headphones, keyboards, etc.